 The most important muscle in this process is the psoas muscle.
 When you experience any kind of stress or trauma, it contracts.
 The aftershock ripples through your body and remains here.
 If not released, it tightens and shortens the muscle which can cause a range of problems like back pain, leg pain, hip pain, and even digestive issues.

-As we stretch these tight muscles with hip opening stretches, we awaken dormant energy and encourage the release of emotions that have been held captive for far too long.
+When we open these tight muscles in hip opening stretches, we awaken dormant energy and encourage the release of emotions.
 This process allows us to let go of past burdens and limiting beliefs, paving the way for personal growth, healing, and emotional freedom.

 The hips and pelvis are also home to the Svadhisthana Chakra, the second chakra in our energy system.